-As illustrated in \cite{Tung;JSAC:21}, this formulation includes Level A and B problems as special cases.
+Moreover, this formulation includes Level A and B problems as special cases \cite{Tung;JSAC:21}.
 If the state of the environment is a randomly generated bit sequence, and the goal of the agent is to match this bit sequence, then we recover the classical channel coding problem, where maximizing the average reward over a fixed time horizon is equivalent to minimizing the error probability of a fixed-length code.
 If the state of the environment is a randomly generated sequence of \gls{iid} symbols from a fixed distribution $p(x)$ and the goal of the agent is to match this sequence with the minimum distortion, then we recover the lossy source coding, or the semantic communication problem as formulated in Section \ref{s:semantics}.

-The notion of pragmatic communication can be extended to source coding \cite{Kobus:ISIT:23} where the standard objective is to minimize the expected length of the description of a random symbol drawn from an alphabet.
-To pose it as an effectiveness problem, let the alphabet represent the set of possible states: the aim is to communicate a randomly drawn one with the minimum average time.
-As in a remote \gls{MDP}, states cannot change arbitrarily but there is a constrained set of possible transitions.
+The notion of pragmatic communication can be extended to source coding \cite{Kobus:ISIT:23}, where the standard objective is to minimize the expected length of the description of a random symbol drawn from an alphabet.
+To pose it as an effectiveness problem, let the alphabet represent the set of possible states the receiver can occupy: the aim is to communicate a randomly drawn state within the minimum average time; however, as in a remote \gls{MDP}, the receiver's state cannot change arbitrarily but there is a constrained set of possible transitions.